 Week 2: Monitoring and mitigation – follow the steps below to learn the basics.
 Week 1 assignments are given in the Case Study 1 page

-4) There are no online simulation games that I know of that cover landslide or avalanche hazards similarly to Stop Disasters.
-Navigate to the Case Study 1 page, play Stop Disasters! for another Hazard Topic (about 30 minutes), and then come up with ideas of how you could create a Stop Disasters! module for landslide or avalanches.
+2) There are no online simulation games that I know of that cover landslide hazards similarly to Stop Disasters.
+Navigate to the Case Study 1 page, play Stop Disasters! for another Hazard Topic (about 30 minutes), and then come up with ideas of how you could create a Stop Disasters! module for landslides.

 Week 3 and Case Study Report – Assignment is given on the Case Study 1 and 2 pages.
 For Case Study 2, you are required to provide one additional paragraph comparing and contrasting your two case studies disasters.